GIScience/ohsome-now-stats-service/README.md

 spring.datasource.password=<clickhouse db password here>
 ```

-### Running

-The service does not have a deployment yet,
+#### Starting the service

-but can be run locally on every machine with a Java Runtime (JDK 17 or higher.)
+The service can be run on every machine with a Java Runtime (JDK 17 or higher.)

 To do so run the following start script (on *nix systems):